5 Remedies For Bone Pain

 - Leave it to infuse for 10 minutes, strain and drink.

-It’s recommended to drink three cups a day to help with the circulation of the blood to the affected area.
+It’s recommended to drink three cups a day to help with the circulation of the blood.

-Similarly to nettle, chamomile oil has anti-inflammatory properties that will help you with bone pain.
+Similarly to nettle, chamomile oil has anti-inflammatory properties that will help you with bone pain, as this study (scroll down for text in English) carried out by the University of Camiguey in Cuba confirms.